 Our named executive officers receive the vast majority of their pay from equity compensation, consistent with market benchmarks.
-Sundar and Ruth received regular biennial equity awards in 2016 (see "Equity" section below for further details).
-Larry and Sergey declined to receive performance-based compensation.
-In addition, Eric and David did not receive grants in 2016, therefore no value for equity compensation is reflected in their 2016 pay mix.
+We granted regular biennial equity awards to our named executive officers (other than Larry, Sergey, and Eric) in 2016; therefore, no value for equity compensation is reflected in their 2017 pay mix.

-The table below shows 2016 pay mix details, including salaries and the fair value of equity awards made in 2016.
+The table below shows 2017 pay mix details, including salaries and the fair value of equity awards made in 2017.
 The table does not include any other compensation disclosed in the "All Other Compensation" column of our Summary Compensation Table.